 In this way, recovery capital teaches those suffering from alcohol or drug addiction what works for them and what doesn’t.
 The system can be personally enlightening and clinically effective.

-Recovery capital is a unique approach because it reckons with all the factors that make simple abstinence so challenging, such as:
+Recovery capital is a unique system because it reckons with all the factors that make simple abstinence so challenging, such as:

 - Lack of motivation to change alcohol or drug use